Foreshore dog off-leash areas in Brisbane

 Established dog off-leash areas on the foreshore may improve shorebird conservation by helping reduce disturbance by off-leash dogs.

-- Manly - at the end of Davenport Drive, between the fishing platform and RQYS Port Centre Park
+- Manly - the beach area at the end of Davenport Drive, between the southern rock wall and the northern rock wall and boundary fence

-- Nudgee Beach - in Nudgee Beach Reserve, south of the car park to Nudgee Road
+- Nudgee Beach - from the main boat ramp at Nudgee Beach Reserve car park south to Kedron Brook

 The trial sites align with new Queensland Government guidelines for establishing off-leash areas in marine parks.
 Council has selected the sites having consideration to scientific research from the University of Queensland on shorebirds and their habitat.